Category: Career Opportunities

 • Paid vacation starting at 2 weeks per year plus paid sick days

-Location: Graham Bruce School Age Childcare Program (onsite at Graham Bruce School-3633 Tanner Street)
+• Location: Grenfell School Age Childcare Program (onsite at South Hill Elementary (temp)-5987 Prince Albert Street)

 Applicants must be legally entitled to work in Canada.
 If you are not currently authorized to work in Canada, CNH will not consider your job application.
 As per the Collingwood Neighbourhood House Human Resources Policies and Procedures, all factors being equal, first priority will be given to qualified local and internal applicants.
 We encourage applicants with lived experience of structural inequity to apply, and in particular those who identify as Black, Indigenous, People of Colour, LGBTQ2IA+, and those living with a visible or invisible disability.